-Whether you've already been hired, you're still seeking a position or your plans have changed, this guide is for you!
-We hope that it provides helpful tips and resources to help you succeed after graduating during the COVID-19 pandemic.
+Whether you've already been hired or you're still seeking a position, this guide is for you.
+We hope that it provides helpful tips and resources to help you succeed after graduating from UW-Whitewater!

 Career and Financial Steps For Graduates